skienzmatishun/rippreport/content/p/triangle-roaches/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Former Mayor Tim Kant and council allies dragged taxpayers into an eleven-million-dollar lawsuit disaster.
+Uncovered documents prove leaders lied about buying a new public park to cover up a disastrous legal settlement.
+When you shine a bright light on local politics, the pests scatter in every direction.
 ---
 A “TRIANGLE CONSERVANCY” has been formed and guess who one of the major players is?